Coronavirus – FAQs on staffing decisions when reopening workplaces

 - Employees have a right to a reasonable amount of unpaid time off where it is necessary to deal with unexpected events involving their dependants.
 This would include a situation where the school or nursery has not reopened for their children, their childminder is not working or their usual reliance on grandparent care has been disrupted.
 Under normal circumstances, the employee would be expected to put in place alternative care arrangements, rather than having a right to an extended period of time off to look after their children themselves.
 In the current circumstances, we expect ETs to be sympathetic to employees who are genuinely struggling to find suitable childcare in the short term.
 The prime minister has also stated that, if people do not have access to childcare, he regards that as an “obvious barrier to their ability to go back to work”.

-What if we are not ready to open but employees want to come back?
+What if we are not ready to open but employees want to come back and say they cannot work effectively from home?

 Some workplaces remain legally required to close meaning employees in those businesses clearly cannot return.
 However: